 Ink Cash® Business Card

-As the name implies, this is a business credit card.
-If you don’t have a corporation/LLC, you can apply if you are an individual in business (sole proprietor) using your Social Security for the tax ID field and your own name as the legal name of your business.
+As the title suggests, this is a business credit card.
+However, even if you don't have a corporation/LLC, you can apply as an individual in business (sole proprietor) using your Social Security for the tax ID field and your own name as the legal name of your business.
 Entrepreneurs and small business people across the country have signed up for this card and tell us they absolutely love it.
 It has a great permanent reward structure - especially in the gas category:

-- 2% cash back at gas stations and restaurant for the first $25,000 spent annually at these places.
+- 2% cash back on the first $25,000 spent annually at gas stations and restaurants

-- 5% on the first $25,000 spent annually at office supply stores, and on cell phone, landline, internet, and cable TV services.
+- 5% on the first $25,000 spent annually at office supply stores, and on cellular phone, landline, internet, and cable TV services

-- Use the link below to earn a $200 bonus, awarded after you spend $3k within the first 3 months.
+- Use the link below to earn a $200 cash back bonus after you spend $3k in the first 3 months

 The AmEx Premier Gold is often overlooked for the gas rewards card category, but here's why you should consider it: you get 2x points at US gas stations and these are Membership Rewards® points.